Kirātārjunīya: Appraisal

 The work was popular among critics, with more than 42 commentaries written on it.
-The style of his work, with cantos 4 to 9 having no relation to the plot but instead being merely an excuse for beautiful descriptive poetry, was influential on all later Sanskrit epic poetry, in which the action was often ignored entirely.
+The style of his work, with cantos 4 to 9 having no relation to the plot but instead serving as a framework for beautiful descriptive poetry, was influential on all later Sanskrit epic poetry, in which the action was often ignored entirely.
 Over a tenth of the verses from this work are quoted in various anthologies and works on poetics.
 The most popular verse is the 37th from the eighth canto, which describes nymphs bathing in a river, and is noted for its beauty.
 Another verse from the fifth canto (utphulla sthalanalini...) is noted for its imagery, and has given Bharavi the sobriquet of "Chhatra Bharavi", as he describes the pollen of the lotus flowers being blown by the wind into a golden umbrella (Chhatra) in the sky.
-Thus, for having verses that are pleasing to lay people as well as clever verses appreciated by scholars, the work is considered to have 'harmony' or 'appropriateness' at all levels, and has been said to possess samastalokarañjakatva, the quality of delighting all the people.
+Thus, for having verses that are pleasing to laypeople as well as clever verses appreciated by scholars, the work is considered to have 'harmony' or 'appropriateness' at all levels, and has been said to possess samastalokarañjakatva, the quality of delighting all the people.

 The Kirātārjunīya is the only known work of Bharavi and "is regarded to be the most powerful poem in the Sanskrit language".
 A. K. Warder considers it the "most perfect epic available to us", over Aśvaghoṣa's Buddhacarita, noting its greater force of expression, with more concentration and polish in every detail.
 Despite using extremely difficult language and rejoicing in the finer points of Sanskrit grammar, Bharavi achieves conciseness and directness.
 His alliteration, "crisp texture of sound", and choice of metre closely correspond to the narrative.

 Linguistic ingenuity

 The work is known for its brevity, depth (arthagauravam), and verbal complexity.
 At times, the narrative is secondary to the interlaced descriptions, elaborate metaphors and similes, and display of mastery in the Sanskrit language.
-Notably, its fifteenth canto contains chitrakavya, decorative composition, including the fifteenth verse with "elaborate rhythmic consonance" noted for consisting of just one consonant:
+Notably, its 15th canto contains chitrakavya, decorative composition, including the 14th verse with "elaborate rhythmic consonance" noted for consisting of just one consonant: